Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-Automorphisms of affine Kac-Moody Lie algebras inherited from the underlying finite dimensional Lie algebras have been closely related to the constructions of orbifold conformal blocks also known as twisted WZW models \cite{BFS, KT}.
-Twisted WZW models associated to order two diagram automorphisms of a simple Lie algebra has been constructed and studied by Shen-Wang \cite{WangShen} and also by Birke-Fuchs-Schweigert \cite{BFS}.
+Twisted WZW models associated to order two diagram automorphisms of a simple Lie algebra were constructed and studied by Shen-Wang \cite{WangShen} and also by Birke-Fuchs-Schweigert \cite{BFS}.
 Starting with a vertex algebra along with an action of a finite group $\Gamma$, Frenkel-Szczesny \cite{FS} constructed orbifold conformal blocks.
-More precisely, given a pointed $\Gamma$-cover $(\widetilde{C},C,\widetilde{\bf{p}}, {\bf{p}})$ of a smooth curve $C$ with $n$-marked points ${\bf p}=(p_1, \dots, p_n)$ along with a lift ${\widetilde{\bf p}}$, they attached a module for a twisted vertex algebra.
-This construction can be carried out in families of stable curves to get a quasi-coherent sheaf $\mathbb{V}_{\Gamma}$ on the stack $\GMod$ of pointed $\Gamma$-cover introduced in Jarvis-Kimura-Kaufmann\cite{JKK}.
+More precisely, given a pointed $\Gamma$-cover $(\widetilde{C},C,\widetilde{\bf{p}}, {\bf{p}})$ of a smooth curve $C$ with $n$ marked points ${\bf p}=(p_1, \dots, p_n)$ along with a lift ${\widetilde{\bf p}}$, they attached a module for a twisted vertex algebra.
+This construction can be (Szczesny \cite{szcz}) be carried out in families of stable curves to get a quasi-coherent sheaf $\mathbb{V}_{\Gamma}$ on the stack $\GMod$ of pointed $\Gamma$-cover introduced in Jarvis-Kimura-Kaufmann \cite{JKK} along with a flat projective connection on the open part $\mathcal{M}{}^{\Gamma}_{g,n}$.
+Recently, extensions to the boundary of $\GMod$ has been considered by several authors.